-Located in the northeastern part of the state of Vermont, Burlington has an ideal location as it is directly adjacent to beautiful Lake Champlain, 30 minutes away from rolling green mountains, and an hour and a half south of Montreal, QC.
+Located in northern Vermont, Burlington has an ideal location as it is directly adjacent to beautiful Lake Champlain, 30 minutes away from rolling green mountains, and an hour and a half south of Montreal, QC.

 In addition to its location, Burlington is a fun city to visit year-round.
 Although the summer and fall are hands down the most popular seasons to visit, Burlington is a desired getaway in the winter as well due to its close proximity to Montreal and several ski areas.

-Burlington is known for its unique culture.
+Burlington is known for its unique culture and free thinking.
 Live music, art, local food, and quirky personalities are all celebrated here.
 Join me as we explore a few things this lovely city has to offer!